-What do Dominicans do in the lead up to Christmas?
+What do Dominicans do in the lead-up to Christmas?
 What are some of the most popular Christmas culinary traditions in the Dominican Republic?
 What kinds of songs do Dominicans listen to during Christmas time?
-These are the kind of questions that you might have if you are interested in the Christmas traditions of the Dominican Republic.
+These are the kinds of questions that you might have if you are interested in the Christmas traditions of the Dominican Republic.

 In this blog, we’ll explore everything you need to know about Dominican Christmas Traditions, including: